MAE 4730/5730, Fall 2018:

 Office hours: Andy Ruina: see Andy's home page, Andy Ruina

 Grace Smith: TBD, Thurston 102

 Final: Thursday Dec 13, 9 AM.
 No extra time (unless you have a note).
+5 problems.
 Comprehensive.
 No notes.
 No calculators.

 1. Background mechanics for this class: Ruina & Pratap.

 2. Textbooks: no official textbook, but if you like books, here are some options

 Dynamics.
 Any book on Dynamics at a higher level than Ruina and Pratap (above), e.g.Matlab.
 Any Matlab Primer, say Pratap.